RugalBernstein02/Calculator/README.md

 # Calculator
 ## About
 This webpage was created as part of my work for the FNB App Academy program.
-This is a basic calculator meant to learn, practice and demonstrate JavaScript skills, but also includes basic HTML and CSS.
+This is a basic calculator made to learn, practice and demonstrate my JavaScript skills, but also includes HTML and CSS.

 ## Special features
 ### Clear